cbonoz/chain22/README.md

 The captcha is also self-driving, operating based on the gas fees of the network in order to process the authentication.
 This makes Captchain work well with lower-cost networks such as Polygon/BSC.

 ### How it works
-1. API-call driven captchas that have character, or have dynamic questions based on the app you're visiting.
+1. Dynamic/API-call driven captchas that have character, or have dynamic questions based on the app you're visiting.
-2. Have an auditable history.
+2. Have an auditable history of successes, fails, and interactions with every Captcha stored on the blockchain network.
 3. Create a platform managing captchas across many different apps, all for the cost of gas on low cost BSC testnet and polygon chains.

 ### How to run